jpf91/jpf91.github.io/content/blog/2025-04-22-estimating-digital-design-size.md

 ```

 {{< box info >}}
-The most reliable information here is the number and type of gates.
+The most reliable information that can be obtained here is the number and type of gates.
-Chip area after synthesis does not consider any potential routing congestion or other placement related issues or overhead.
+Chip area after synthesis does not consider any potential routing congestion or other placement related issues or overhead and is therefore only a rough estimate.
 {{< /box >}}

 ## Conclusion